📏 Blood Pressure Measurement Standards

 Measurement Technique

-• Two measurements separated by 1-2 minutes
+• Two measurements separated by 1-2 minutes2

-• Average if difference >5 mmHg
+• Average if difference >5 mmHg2

 • Record both arms initially